A 6-month-old crying constantly can signal discomfort, hunger, illness, or developmental changes requiring attentive care and soothing strategies.

 - Dim lights: Reduce stimulation before sleep time.

-- White noise: Gentle sounds mask disruptive noises.
+- White noise: Gentle sounds can mask disruptive household noise.

 - Consistent timing: Regular nap and bedtime schedules promote better rest.

-Teaching self-soothing techniques gradually helps reduce nighttime waking and prolonged cries.
+Teaching self-soothing gradually and safely helps some babies reduce nighttime waking and prolonged cries.

 5. Limit Overstimulation